Stop Collection Agency Phone Harassment! Get Peace Of Mind.

 There is no legally specified number of harassing collections calls that you will have to receive in order to have a valid case of debt collection harassment; even one call can feel intimidating enough.

+If you are not allowed to receive personal calls at work, inform the debt collector to cease such calls immediately.
 However, the rules in some states say that a debt collector cannot make calls to your phone in the excess of 7 times within the space of 7 consecutive days.
-They may also not place a call to you within 7 days of talking to you about the same debt in question can be classified under collection agency phone harassment.
+They may also not place a call to you within 7 days of talking to you about the same debt in question can be classified under collection agency harassment.

-If you do not wish to hire any consumer protection lawyers, then it may interest you to know that laws such as the FDCPA provide an outlet for you to stop collection agency phone harassment by reporting the agency to a government or legislative body.
+If you do not wish to hire any consumer protection lawyers, then it may interest you to know that laws such as the FDCPA provide an outlet for you to stop what is considered creditor harassment by reporting the agency to a government or legislative body.
 Follow the steps outlined below to know exactly how to report a debt collector that is harassing you.

-• Report them to the Consumer Financial Protection Bureau and file a complaint
+• Report them to the and file a complaint

-If you find a collection agency to be in violation of the FDCPA, you are well within your rights to report them to the Consumer Financial Protection Bureau and file a harassment complaint.
+If you find a collection agency to be in violation of the FDCPA, you are well within your rights to report them to the and file a harassment complaint.
+This includes reporting if you are receiving personal calls from debt collectors at your workplace.

 The CFPB checks and monitors the consumer finance industry by enforcing certain rules and regulations that protect the rights of consumers like you.
 They will take your complaint up because their job is to make sure that your rights are adequately protected.